dhis2/wow-backend/guides/code_formatting.md

 7. Set the "Eclipse Java Formatter config file" to the location of the DHIS2 XML formatting definition file.
 8. Set the "Java Formatting Profile" to "DHIS 2.0 Formatter".
 9. Select "Optimize imports"

+## Maintenance

+To apply the plugin to an existing project which is not yet formatted, execute:

+    mvn speedy-spotless:apply